ahmedjhidri/tunisiecigares1/tunisiecigares/README.md

 - Check browser console for JavaScript errors
 - Ensure React Router is properly configured
+- For Vercel: Use BrowserRouter (default)
-- Verify HashRouter is used (required for GitHub Pages)
+- For GitHub Pages: Use HashRouter (required for base path)

 ## Notes